 - Check existing IP claims: First, you need to make sure your new startup idea is not infringing anyone else’s IP rights.
 You may be surprised how deep you need to investigate to ensure you can proceed with a clear conscience.

 - Consider your colleagues: If setting up your business with other people, consider what will happen if you fall out?
 How will you decide ownership of the IP if you separate?
 If you hire workers or seek the help of investors, do they need to sign non-disclosure agreements?

 - Create a long-term strategy: It is easy to get caught up in the excitement of starting, but you need to look ahead.
 Do you intend to create spin-off products?
 Do you plan to take your IP overseas?

-Don’t wait until you have a problem to call a San Diego business attorney.
+Don’t wait until you have a problem to call a California business attorney.
 Look upon them as someone who can stop you from getting into difficulties in the first place.
 While funds can be tight when starting a business, spending on legal advice now will allow you to sit back and reap the fruits of your labor later.